flemay/3musketeers/docs/guide/docker.md

 ## Accessing host's localhost from a container

 On Windows/Mac, accessing the host localhost is to use the url like `host.docker.internal`.
-This is handy because if you have an application running on `localhost:3000` locally (through container or not), then you can access it `$ curl host.docker.internal:3000`.
+This is handy because if you have an application running on `localhost:3000` locally (through container or not), then you can access it `curl host.docker.internal:3000`.

 ## Image without Make